from 13 reviews

 Trek distance – 10kms (Two way)

 Netravati Peak is a 1520-metre-high peak is sandwiched between Belthangady Taluk of Dakshina Kannada and Chikmagalur District of Karnataka.
 It is a part of the Western Ghat range which has been declared a UNESCO World Heritage Site due to its biodiversity.
 While it is close to some other famous peaks such as the Kudremukh, this trek remains comparatively lesser-known.
-A less known trekking trail in Chikmagalur.
+A less known trekking trail in Chikmagalur. and Join our guided Nethravathi trekking trip to explore lush forests and mist-covered trails.

 Note : Netravati trek permits are issued based on the availability from the forest department.
 If we do not get permits, Native Team have all rights to cancel the event or postpone or refund.